A Clean Framework for Change

 We were aware of the downside of designing scaffolding.
 Once it is in place the path of least resistance is to leave it there.
 So we aimed to provide just enough structure for students to become effective at Symbolic Modelling while still giving them plenty of opportunity to acquire an expertise in bottom-up modelling.

-Although we set out to provide ‘scaffolding’ we ended up with a process that acts like a ‘frame’ – or rather a series of frames.
-Rather than having to remove the scaffolding so carefully erected we preferred the metaphor of a framework to which a variety of veneers and embellishments could be added.
-Hence A Clean Framework for Change (ACFC).
+Although we set out to provide ‘scaffolding’ we ended up with a process that acts like a ‘frame’ – or rather a series of interconnected frames.
+Rather than having to remove the scaffolding so carefully erected, we preferred the metaphor of a framework to which a variety of veneers and embellishments could be added.
+Hence A Framework for Change.
 That was in 2002.
 In the intervening years we have learned a lot about how people use the model with some surprisingly valuable side effects.
-We have not previously published a full description of ACFC – our 2010 version is the latest – until now.
+We continued to tinker with the model until 2010 when it was renamed, A Clean Framework for Change (ACFC) – and that is the version described below.

 We originally designed ACFC as a way for students to acquire the abilities required to be an effective symbolic modeller.
 It was not until we started using ACFC that we realised it was a fully-formed stand-alone coaching process.
 We reviewed several well-known coaching models and it was clear that while ACFC had overlaps and was compatible with many of them, it offered something different.
 The key distinguishing features are: